 I’d like to recommend two relatively new exhibits at the Smithsonian that are truly outstanding.
 They are especially good because they are interactive and unusual, not to mention fun.
 The exhibits in question are at the National Museum of American History and at the Smithsonian Institution Museum of Natural History.

 Spark!Lab: Become an inventor at the National Museum of American History.
 This exhibit is great for young people to be creative while learning STEM concepts.
 There are several stations they have created that mostly coincide with the current theme.
-For example, when we visited, the theme was “things that roll”, so there were several stations dedicated to wheels, pulleys, etc. My kids had a great time inventing a skateboard that they made out of cardboard and then got to test on a miniature skateboard ramp.
-They also had to use pulleys and wheels to create something that would roll along a “high wire”.
+For example, when we visited, the theme was “things that roll”, so there were several stations dedicated to wheels, pulleys, etc. My kids had a great time inventing a skateboard that they made out of cardboard and then got to test it on a miniature skateboard ramp.
+They also had to use pulleys and wheels to create something that would roll along a “high wire.”

-There was also a station where the kids have to invent a controller for a video game.
+There was also a station where the kids had to invent a controller for a video game.
 This was our favorite.
-The kids are shown a video game and given a controller box along with some “parts”…they can plug things into to the controller box and learn to control the characters on the screen with their invention.
+The kids are shown a video game and given a controller box along with some “parts”…they can plug things into the controller box and learn to control the characters on the screen with their invention.
 There was a staff member at the station to help guide them as they worked through what worked and what didn’t.
-We spent about 25 minutes at this station and the kids loved every minute of it.
+We spent about 25 minutes at this station, and the kids loved every minute of it.

 We can’t wait to go back when they change the theme to see what else they can learn there.
 The museum is open every day but Christmas day (December 25), but note that the exhibit isn’t open on Tuesdays and that this exhibit’s operating hours are 10am-4pm.